G-uniform stability and K\"{a}hler-Einstein metrics on Fano varieties: Preliminaries

-Later we will also use the fact that the multiplicative group $\bR^\times_+$ acts on the space of non-Archimedean metrics that come from filtrations.
-For any $b>0$ and a non-Archimedean metric that is represented by a function $\phi$ on $\rVal(Z)$, the action is given by the formula (see \cite[(2.1)]{BoJ18a}):
+Later we will also use the fact that the multiplicative group $\bR^\times_+$ acts on the space of non-Archimedean potentials that come from filtrations.
+For any $b>0$ and a non-Archimedean potential that is represented by a function $\phi$ on $\Zdiv$, the action is given by the formula (see \cite[(2.1)]{BoJ18a}):

 In the case that $\phi=\phi_{(\mcZ, \mcL)}$ and $b\in \bZ_{>0}$, the rescaling operation corresponds to the base change.
 To see this we denote

 where ${\rm m}_b: t'\rightarrow t'^b=t$, $b\cdot\eta:=b\cdot {\rm m}_b^*\eta$.
 Then it is easy to verify that $(\pi_b)_*G(v)=b G(b^{-1}v)$ so that